see list of attendees

 Membership and Meetings:

-Several had used the opportunity for training courses - PE and FE Review
+Several had used the opportunity for training courses - PE and FE

 Pacific Rim Economy vis a vis Mainland economy.